-The ST-6X DSP is a 6-Channel amplifier with on-board Digital processing.
+The ST-6X DSP is a 6-Channel amplifier with onboard Digital processing.
 The input functions are described below:

-1• The ST-6X DSP has RCA inputs for 6-channels 2• The processed RCA outputs let you run an active 3-way system and still have an output for a sub amp 3• The 6X DSP has 6 channels of high-level input 4• USB port for PC control connection 5• Auto-on Switch to turn the system on by signal sensing 6• The Toslink connector provides an SPDIF digital input 7• Comm Port for expansion 8• Analog input level (gain) controls with 2-stage Clipping indicators
+- 1. The ST-6X DSP has RCA inputs for 6-channels - 2.
+The processed RCA outputs let you run an active 3-way system and still have an output for a sub amp - 3.
+The 6X DSP has 6 channels of high-level input - 4.
+USB port for the PC control connection - 5.
+Auto-on Switch to turn the system on by signal sensing - 6.
+The Toslink connector provides a SPDIF digital input - 7.
+Comm Port for expansion - 8.
+Analog input level (gain) controls with 2-stage Clipping indicators